Zoran-Jankov/Access-Control-List-Group-Generator/README.md

 ## Description

-Creates file permissions Read Only and Read-Write AD groups for a shared folder, and grants them appropriate access to the shared folder.
+Creates file permissions Read Only and Read-Write AD groups for a shared folder, and grants them appropriate access to the share folder.
+It names AD groups by appending folder name to the prefix `PG-RO-` for AD group that has Read Only access and `PG-RW-` for the AD group that has Read-Write access.
+It generates log for events and error.

 ![Application Window](https://github.com/Zoran-Jankov/Create-New-Permission-Groups/blob/main/Application%20Window.png?raw=true)